Triple J Hottest 100, 2021

 The 2021 Triple J Hottest 100 was announced on 22 January 2022.
 It was the 29th annual countdown of the most popular songs of the year, as voted for by listeners of Australian radio station Triple J.

 Australian children's music group the Wiggles was voted into first place with their Like a Version cover of Tame Impala's "Elephant", making it the first Like a Version to place first in a Hottest 100.
 Olivia Rodrigo and Doja Cat achieved the most entries in the countdown, with both scoring five.

 On 18 March 2022, Triple J confirmed that a compilation album would no longer be released in conjunction with the annual countdown.

 Background

 The Triple J Hottest 100 allows members of the public to vote online for their top ten songs of the year, which are then used to calculate the year's 100 most popular songs.
 Any song initially released between 1 December 2020 and 30 November 2021 was eligible for the 2021 Triple J Hottest 100.

 Voting opened on 14 December 2021.

 Projections

 Prior to the countdown, four favourites emerged.
 Various music blogs and bookmakers placed "Stay" by Australian rapper the Kid Laroi and Canadian musician Justin Bieber; "Good 4 U" by American singer Olivia Rodrigo; "The Angel of 8th Ave." by Australian rock band Gang of Youths; and Australian children's music group the Wiggles' Like a Version cover of "Elephant" by Tame Impala as the songs most likely to take first place.

 Full list

+#101-200 List

+On 21 January, Triple J announced the songs that made the #101-200 positions.